tinacms/tina.io/content/guides/nextjs/tina-with-strapi/editing-with-tina.md

 }
 ```

-Now, any time `post.rawMarkdownBody` changes we'll transform it into HTML and set it in the `htmlContent` state variable.
-Neat.
-Now we're ready to give the user a way to actually edit this data.
+Now, any time `post.rawMarkdownBody` changes, we'll transform it into HTML and set it in the `htmlContent` state variable.
+We're ready to give the user a way to edit this data.

 > For a better explanation of that steps we took, take a look at [our other guide](/guides/nextjs/adding-tina/project-setup#1-send-the-raw-markdown-from-the-backend).

 ### Adding a form

-To make our lives a little bit easier, the first thing we're going to do is rename intial post that we hand to our `Post` component to `initialPost`.
-This will allow us to easily swap to a variable called `post` that Tina will be working with.
+To make things a bit easier, we're going to rename the initial post that we hand to our `Post` component to `initialPost`.
+This will allow us to use the name `post` to hold the values that Tina will pass us, and we won't need to make changes to the page's content.

 ```diff
 - export default function Post({ post, morePosts, preview }) {
 + export default function Post({ post: initialPost, morePosts, preview }) {
 ```

-@TODO: Rejigger
-Checkout our [form docs](/docs/forms) to get more information about how to configure forms.
-In this guide we're going to set up a simple inline form that let's you change the title, body, and image associated with a blog post.
-Add the following into the `Post` component to set up and initialize the form.
+Now we set up a form and the fields that we'll be editing.
+Check out our [form docs](/docs/forms) to get more information about how to configure forms. .

 ```js
 import { useForm, usePlugin } from 'tinacms'